DPigeon/smashremix/release/body.md

 Special note for OSX users:

 - Apple has stronger restrictions on running unsigned apps from the Internet.
 You must perform an extra step before you can drag your ROM onto osx-drag-here.
 You can see more information here.
-I recommend the following
+I recommend the following:
   ![Image1](https://user-images.githubusercontent.com/50251105/67646585-d88bd300-f8fc-11e9-9222-a2eb8d79c471.png)